Quorka/ChromaDB.NET/Tests/README.md

 - **WhereFilterTests.cs**: Tests for the WhereFilter fluent API
 - **DatabaseOperationsTests.cs**: Tests for database-related operations
 - **IntegrationTests.cs**: End-to-end tests covering full workflows
+- **EmbeddingsTests.cs**: Tests related to embedding functions
+- **MetadataConverterTests.cs**: Tests for metadata conversion logic
+- **NativeLibTests.cs**: Tests directly interacting with the native library

 ## Running Tests

 ### Prerequisites

-1. Ensure you have the .NET 6.0 SDK installed
+1. Ensure you have the .NET 8.0 SDK installed
 2. Build the native libraries by running the build script in the root directory:
    - On Linux/macOS: `./build.sh`
    - On Windows: `./build.ps1`